knightedcodemonkey/module/docs/cli.md

 Command-line wrapper around `@knighted/module` for transforming files between ESM and CommonJS.

+> [!NOTE]
+> The name "dub" comes from the literal act of dubbing a squire into a knight—short, quick, and accurate.

 ## Requirements

 - Node >= 22.21.1 (or Node 24+)